 - This recipe makes a semi-dry curry, but you can always adjust the quantity of water to suit your preferences.
-Just remember to adjust salt & spice level accordingly.
+Just remember to adjust salt and spice level accordingly.

-- Regular chili powder adds to the spice level of the dish, and kashmiri chili powder to the color.
-You can adjust the quantity of these two spices to suit your preferences.
-Just remember to adjust the quantity of tamarind extract too, as it is always used relative to the spice level.
+- The kashmiri chilli powder adds to the color of the dish more than the spice, and the regular chilli powder adds to the spice level of the dish.
+Adjust the quantity of the two chilli powders to suit your spice preferences.
+Just also remember to adjust the tamarind extract relative to the spice level.